 Maharishi.
 It took Mahesh about two and a half years to attune himself to the thinking of Guru Dev, he said later.
 At first Mahesh performed common chores but after some time he was trusted to take care of the bulk of Guru Dev's correspondence.
 Mahesh remained with Guru Dev until Guru Dev passed away in 1953.
 Then Mahesh moved to Uttarkashi in the Himalayas.
 A couple of years later, Mahesh started teaching Transcendental Meditation to the masses.
 He had learnt the method from Guru Dev, and the bulk of his central ideas as well, assesses Paul Mason: "Maharishi . . .
 Mahesh Yogi owed much, if not all of his spiritual understanding, to his teacher Shankaracharya Brahmanand Saraswati."
 (2005:50)

 Mahesh had got a honorific, Maharishi, "Great Seer", to his name about this time, and rose to world recognition.
 He did not claim to be any gurudev, and used to honour Guru Dev in several ways.
-The ceremony where people were given the TM technique, the focus is on Guru Dev and not Maharishi.
+The ceremony where people were given the TM technique, honours Guru Dev as the TM gurudev, not Maharishi.
 Maharishi did not fashion himself as a divine guru with personal followers; he served as a teacher of the TM technique and found it fit to include added programmes to it along the way too.

 Maharishi was always acknowledging and honoring the source of the wisdom that he was teaching, Maharishi gave all credit to his teacher and the Advaita tradition's lineage of great souls before him.
 Author Paul Mason among others credits Brahmananda Saraswati with giving Mahesh the methods of swift, deep meditation and telling him they are suited to lots of people other than monks, and Mason also assesses that the bulk of Maharishi's key ideas are rooted in Guru Dev's thought.
 (2005:50)